ahmedkaludi/accelerated-mobile-pages/README.md

 ![BrowserStack](https://user-images.githubusercontent.com/16618009/53022655-a24ea780-3481-11e9-9a48-a2ca5bcd96d6.png)

 == Changelog ==

+= 1.0.88 (22nd August 2023) =
+* Fixed: Error in error log #5472
+* Fixed: Screen gets wider on mobile when enable callrail analytics #5473
+* Fixed: When we disable the Call to Action button from the AMP, the CTA is still shown #5475
+* Fixed: PHP Warning: Undefined variable #5479
+* Fixed: The attribute 'height' may not appear in tag 'table' #5483
+* Fixed: The attribute 'label' may not appear in tag 'a' #5485
+* Fixed: Header Elements chosen color not loading on front end #5491
+* Fixed: Deprecated warning on the AMP #5493
+* Fixed: Deprecated issue #5497
+* Fixed: Fatal Error & warning in the debug log #5500
+* Fixed: The PDF files are not appearing properly on the AMP version #5502
+* New  : Multiple Google Analytics 4 accounts support #5481

 = 1.0.87 (3rd July 2023) =
 * Fixed: CallNow buttons number is not replaced by callrail #5459